justinakliu/frontend-capstone/README.md

 ## Problem Space
 Popular productivity apps help users manage their to-do's but don't help users create comprehensive to-do lists for particular goals.
 What is the point of completing to-do lists if they are not aligned with goals?

 I created GoalTree to bridge the gap between big-picture planning and task management.

-GoalTree helps users thoroughly divide their goals into discrete and achievable tasks by using a tree data structure to conceptualize each goal as a tree of related subgoals.
+- Users can build a tree from a goal by continuously dividing the goal into subgoals

-Users can generate to-do lists for each goal tree, which aggregates all the leaf nodes of a goal tree.
-The app allows users to easily toggle between tree and list view for a particular goal, instantaniously updating a to-do list when its corresponding goal tree is revised and vice-versa. <br>
+- Users can generate to-do a list for a goal, which aggregates all the leaf nodes of the corresponding tree
+- Users can easily toggle between tree view and list view; edits made on either view will be reflected on the other <br>

 ## Technologies
 * Frontend: Javascript, React, D3.js, HTML, CSS, Chakra UI